Joseph Banks: Royal Botanic Gardens Kew

-In March 1779, Banks married Dorothea Hugessen, daughter of W. W. Hugessen, and settled in a large house at 32 Soho Square.
-It continued to be his London residence for the remainder of his life.
-There, he welcomed the scientists, students, and authors of his period, and many distinguished foreign visitors.
+In March 1779, Banks married Dorothea Hugessen, daughter of W. W. Hugessen.
 His sister Sarah Sophia Banks lived in the house with Banks and his wife.
 He had as librarian and curator of his collections Solander, Jonas Carlsson Dryander, and Robert Brown in succession.
 Also in 1779, Banks took a lease on an estate called Spring Grove, the former residence of Elisha Biscoe (1705–1776), which he eventually bought outright from Biscoe's son, also Elisha, in 1808.
 Its 34 acres ran along the northern side of the London Road, Isleworth, and contained a natural spring, which was an important attraction to him.
 Banks spent much time and effort on this secondary home.
 He steadily created a renowned botanical masterpiece on the estate, achieved primarily with many of the great variety of foreign plants he had collected on his extensive travels around the world, particularly to Australia and the South Seas.
 The surrounding district became known as Spring Grove.
 The house was substantially extended and rebuilt by later owners and is now part of West Thames College.